 (1) To identify educational needs in the community.

 (2) To develop education policies to meet the needs of the community.

-(3) To provide for and assure the implementation of federal and state laws, the regulations of the board of regents for elementary and secondary education, and of local school policies, programs, and directives.
+(3) To provide for and ensure the implementation of federal and state laws, the regulations of the council on elementary and secondary education, and local school policies, programs, and directives.

 (4) To provide for the evaluation of the performance of the school system.

 (5) To have responsibility for the care and control of local schools.